Questions & Answers

 At all times, the fiscal sponsor maintains control over the funds.
 This is not a “pass-through” arrangement—essentially making the US-based organizations accomplices in their Israeli crimes against the Indigenous communities.
 The Central Fund of Israel, American Friends of Ir David, American Friends of Ateret Cohanim, the Hebron Fund, and the Israel Independence Fund have been given special tax-exempt status by the IRS and New York state for conducting certain exempt activities defined by the law (charitable, educational, religious, scientific, etc.).
 To maintain this status, the public charity (fiscal sponsor) must conduct activities within the framework that governs charitable purposes.
 In other words, Regavim, Ir David/Elad, Ateret Cohanim, and Israel Land Fund must also follow US charitable guidelines.
 Working to displace Palestinian communities would hardly fit within that framework.

-What are the responsibilities of charities who are fiscal sponsors?
+What are the responsibilities of charities that are fiscal sponsors?

 While they can offer benefits, it is crucial to recognize the responsibilities that a fiscal sponsor must undertake, because this is the strategic pressure point of this campaign.